DynamicsAndNeuralSystems/pyspi/README.md

 ## Getting Started 🚀

 Once you have installed _pyspi_, you can learn how to apply the package by checking out the [walkthrough tutorials](https://time-series-features.gitbook.io/pyspi/usage/walkthrough-tutorials) in our documentation.
-We currently offer three usage examples which cover the typical _pyspi_ pipeline, including real-world data from the fiels of computational neuroscience and finance.
+We currently offer three usage examples which cover the typical _pyspi_ pipeline, including real-world data from the fields of computational neuroscience and finance.
 Click any of the examples below to access the tutorials in our full documentation.

 - [Simple demonstration](https://time-series-features.gitbook.io/pyspi/usage/walkthrough-tutorials/getting-started-a-simple-demonstration):